data-mermaid/mermaid-webapp/docs/LokaliseTranslatorGuide.md

 ## English source - hands off (mostly)

+- For **new** keys, English in the code is the source of truth - developers add them to `src/locales/en/translation.json` and the push sends them up to Lokalise.
-English is the source of truth in the code.
+- For **existing** keys, **Lokalise is the source of truth for the English text** - the pull overwrites `en/translation.json` with Lokalise's export, so English normalization done in Lokalise flows back into the code.

 In Lokalise, only **text normalization** (capitalization, punctuation, small wording tidy-ups) is acceptable for English strings.
 Larger verbiage changes should go through a ticket so they land in the code first - editing English freely in Lokalise could cause merge conflicts.

 ## Previewing Indonesian (QA)